nareshk-gs/pitch-demo/PITCHME.md

 - Service internal retry scenarios |
 - Order status for an order management system |
-- Change in coupon status within a order flow |
+- Change in coupon status when loaded to card |

 #HSLIDE